brtrdkeller/Assistance-UNSSC-courses/accessibility-report.md

 WCAG test - 1.3.5
 {: .label .label-green }

-The combo box next to the grid view button and filter expand button are unlabeled
+The combo box next to the grid view button and filter expand button are unlabeled.

 #### Color contrast issue
 {: .d-inline-block .no_toc }